Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \subsubsection{Explainable \& truthfulness QA datasets}

+.
 The veracity and explainability of an answer is a significant challenge for language models where answers are mostly provided without evidence, logic, confidence/trust.
 Explainability can be trained by models or evaluated through different tasks like source highlighting or URL providing and importance, claim check, commonsense check, answer explanation, logic check...

-Leiter et al~\citep{leiterExplainableEvaluationMetrics2022} propose three types of ground truth explanations: highlights (rationales or feature importance), free-text explanations, and structured explanations.
-In table \ref{TableExplDatasets} "Explainability tasks datasets" we enriched an existing comparison~\citep{wiegreffeTeachMeExplain2021} listing important \textbf{datasets with explainability tasks} in field with number of instances, mode of creation, explanation type and format, task.
+\citet{leiterExplainableEvaluationMetrics2022} propose three types of ground truth explanations: highlights (rationales or feature importance), free-text explanations, and structured explanations.
+In \autoref{TableExplDatasets} we enriched an existing comparison~\citep{wiegreffeTeachMeExplain2021} listing important \textbf{datasets with explainability tasks} in field with number of instances, mode of creation, explanation type and format, task.

-\citet{rogersQADatasetExplosion2022} proposes an "evidence format" for the explainable part of a dataset composed of Modality (Unstructured text, Semi-structured text, Structured knowledge, Images, Audio, Video, Other combinations) and Amount of evidence (Single source, Multiple sources, Partial source, No sources).
+\citet{rogersQADatasetExplosion2022} propose an "evidence format" for the explainable part of a dataset composed of Modality (Unstructured text, Semi-structured text, Structured knowledge, Images, Audio, Video, Other combinations) and Amount of evidence (Single source, Multiple sources, Partial source, No sources).